marsdrums/ReSTIR-reworking/README.md

 #### Short-range AO

 A short range ambient occlusion is computed ray marching through the 4 depth layers.
-Ambient occlusion is computed by taking 8 samples per frame within the hemisphere above the surface; Samples are distributed using blue noise.
+Ambient occlusion is computed by taking 8 samples per frame within the hemisphere above the surface; Samples are distributed using spatio-temporal blue noise.
 The AO isn't applied directly to the rendered image; rather, it's used to control the reservoir spatial reuse, and the ReSTIR resolve pass.
 More about that in the dedicated sections.

 #### Previous-frame composited image

 The result of the previous frame is reprojected onto the current frame and used as source for indirect illumination; This process allows for computing multiple light bounces across frames.
 Only the diffuse component is reprojected at the next frame (because is not view-dependent).
-Reflections are fed back only of the surface is metallic.
+Reflections are fed back only if the surface is metallic.

 >[!NOTE]
 > Reprojecting reflections allows for inter-reflections.
 The result isn't physically accurate, because reflections are striclty view dependent.
 Still, with metallic objects, non-correct inter-reflections look better than no inter-reflection...